kuma35/thinking-forth-translate/chapter8.rst

 decide between one number and another, you’re better off saving the number itself.

-The “colors” example in Chapter Six’s section called “Factoring Criteria” illustrates this point.
+The “colors” example in :doc:`Chapter Six<chapter6>`\’s section called “Factoring Criteria” illustrates this point.

 The purpose of the word ``LIGHT`` is to set a flag which indicates whether we want the intensity bit to be set or not.
 While we could have